mthuong/CX-FE-Assignments/src/question3/INSTRUCTIONS.md

 # Question 3

-## In this question, we want a build a pages list number of Github users, they are displayed as list cards.
+## In this question, we require a page to display Github users as a list of cards.
+When we click on one card, it displays full details of user and user's projects.
 When we click on one card, it display a full details of user and user's projects.

 ### Some must have functionality includes: